Falsehoods, Allegations, and Questionable Accuracy

 Weapons of Mass Destruction (WMDs): The Bush administration asserted that Iraq possessed WMDs, a claim used to justify the invasion.
 Later, these weapons were not found, leading to widespread criticism and the view that the public had been misled.

 Both in WWII and during the Iraq War, propaganda played a crucial role in shaping public opinion and justifying military actions.
-The methods and mediums varied, but the intent to influence public perception and gain widespread support for governmental policies was a common thread.
+The methods and mediums varied, but the intent to influence public perception and gain widespread support for governmental policies was a common thread in communist propaganda.

 Propaganda During the Vietnam War